 10. Designate a shipping location and be sure to schedule volunteers to help when the order arrives at the designated location.
 Orders will need to be distributed to the sellers when they arrive.
 Send a letter home with students to announce the upcoming fundraiser, goals, and how the funds will be used.
 This will help build excitement and increase sales.
 Be sure to include the key dates for the fundraiser and all information available.

 11. Allow for orders to be turned in late before the order is completed and turned in to the fundraising company.
-Assemble orders and verify all funds have been turned in prior to completing the order.
+Assemble orders and verify all funds have been turned in before completing the order.
 Fill out the order form designated by the fundraising company properly.
 This will make distribution easier and go more smoothly when the order arrives at the designated location.
 Be sure to calculate who the top sellers are and who will win the prizes if a prize program was offered.

 12. Have a wrap-up assembly to announce the outcome of the fundraiser.
 Recognize the top sellers, top group, or who sold an X number of items to earn an invitation to a fundraising celebration event.
 Announce the prize winners and the date for the group prize.
 The principal can perform whatever fun task they have agreed to do, or they may be attending a special event to award participation in the fundraiser.